multiprocessio/multiprocess.io/site/blog/2022-03-03-improving-go-json-encoding-performance-for-large-arrays-of-objects.md

 Let's add [goccy/go-json](https://github.com/goccy/go-json) which bills itself as the fastest encoder.
-Let's drop `pkg/profile` and really soling on timings taken before and after the `encode` function is called.
+Let's drop `pkg/profile` and rely solely on timings taken before and after the `encode` function is called.
 And let's beef up the benchmark script a bit more to be able to run multiple iterations and multiple kinds of encoders.